dotnet/source-build/Documentation/RepoApi.md

 These scripts will contain the logic necessary in order to build, test, publish the repo's assets.

-source-build will invoke these scripts on each repo passing in:
+source-build will invoke these scripts on each repo passing in a set of parameters.

-1. An action to perform
-1. A set of parameters

 Individual repos are free to implement more features in these build scripts than what is required by source-build.
-For example, a repo may want to provide a default action.
 These extra behaviors are not defined by source-build.

-### Actions

-There will be a number of actions source-build will need the repos to implement.
-As more scenarios are designed and implemented, more commands will specified.
-The first action necessary is the `Build` action:

-1. `Build` - Assemble the product from the current source contained in the repo.

-Actions will take the form of `ActionName` and are the first parameter passed to the build script.
-Action names are case insensitive.

-Note that actions don't have a leading dash `-`.
-Also note that individual repos can support a default action if one isn't specified.
-However, source-build will always specify an action explicitly.

 ### Parameters

-Each action above will take a set of parameters used to pass information into the action and control its behavior.

 Parameters will take the form of `-ParameterName ParameterValue`.
 This form avoids any confusion with file paths on Unix machines by not using `/` to start the argument and works well in both powershell and shell script parsing.
 Every parameter passed by source-build will have a value, even if that value is just `true`.